-Madrid, like Barcelona, was playing in black, and just as the club's arch-adversary had done earlier in the evening in Gijon, the capital club secured a hard-fought away success.
+Madrid, like Barcelona, were playing in black, and just as their arch-adversaries had done earlier in the evening in Gijon, the capital club secured a hard-fought away success.

 Higuain was in for the injured Benzema, one of a number of sidelined stars for coach Jose Mourinho, who was also missing Pepe, Ricardo Carvalho, Fabio Coentrao and long-term absentee Nuri Sahin.

-Espanyol fell behind as Ronaldo received the ball from Kaka and set up Higuain on a quick counterattack, which the Argentine culminated by crashing a powerful right-footed angled drive into the top corner 17 minutes in.
+But moments later, they found themselves behind as Ronaldo received the ball from Kaka and set up Higuain on a quick counter-attack, which the Argentine culimated by crashing a powerful right-footed angled drive into the top corner.

-Espanyol looked lively despite going behind and Iker Casillas made a fine save to deny Sergio Garcia, but it was all over as a contest as Higuain struck a brilliant second midway through the second period.
-The striker latched onto Alvaro Arbeloa's ball and lashed an unstoppable right-footed drive into the top right corner.
+Espanyol looked lively despite going behind and Iker Casillas made a fine save to deny Sergio Garcia, but it was all over as a contest as Higuain struck a brilliant second midway through the second period, when he latched onto Alvaro Arbeloa's ball and lashed an unstoppable right-footed drive into the top right-hand corner.

-Home fans then applauded as former hero Jose Callejon was introduced as a substitute late in the game, but just five minutes later the summer signing had hurt his old club by finishing off a quick move after being set up by Ronaldo.
+Home fans then applauded as their former hero Jose Callejon was introduced as a substitute late in the game, but just five minutes later the summer signing had hurt his old club by finishing off a quick move after being set up by an unselfish Cristiano.

-Higuain made it 4-0 in added time following a mistake from Hector Moreno to put a gloss on the scoreline and make it a night to remember for the Argentine and Madrid, which now has 13 points - one less than Barcelona.
+And Higuain made it 4-0 in added time folllowing a mistake from Hector Moreno to put a gloss on the scoreline and make it a night to remember for the Argentine and Madrid, who now have 13 points - one less than Barcelona.